julien-jacob/termux-minecraft-server/README.md

-# termux-minecraft-server
+# Minecraft Java Server on Termux / Android

-Minecraft Java Server on Termux / Android
+_Work in progress_